mckeeh3/akka-java-cluster-sharding/README.md

 actorSystem.actorOf(EntityQueryActor.props(shardingRegion), "entityQuery");
 ~~~

 The `shardRegion` actor reference is passed as a constructor argument to the `EntityCommandActor` and the `EntityQueryActor`.
-These actors use the `shardRegion` actor ref to send messages to specific entity actors.
+These generate simulated random message traffic, they use the `shardRegion` actor ref to send messages to specific entity actors.

 ~~~java
 shardRegion.tell(command(), self());